 Employment and sponsorship for a visa holder in a public service position

 Where employment of an overseas worker is being considered for a public service position, the manager must seek approval from the Secretary through the Executive Director, People Division.

 The work unit will remain responsible for the overseas worker and must comply with all of the sponsorship obligations while the person is employed by the Department.

-Prior to offering employment to a skilled worker who is not an Australian citizen or permanent resident in Australia, the principal/manager should request the worker to provide them with a copy of their visa documentation indicating their current visa status, including a copy of their Visa Grant Notice from the Commonwealth Department of Immigration and Border Protection (DIBP).
+Prior to offering employment to a skilled worker who is not an Australian citizen or permanent resident in Australia, a copy of the worker's visa documentation indicating their current visa status, including a copy of their Visa Grant Notice from the Home Affairs Home Affairs should be sought.